-Making mixed-media jewelry is a great pastime and can also help to keep you fashionably current.
+Making resin jewelry is a great pastime and can also help to keep you fashionably current.
 On top of that handcrafted jewelry makes a wonderful gift.
 Not only is it a gift from the heart, it also can be designed to be a totally personal piece, incorporating the recipient’s favorite colors, style, and even sentiments.
 Whether you’re making a traditional or a mixed-media piece of jewelry, there are a variety of materials, techniques, and embellishments you can use.

 I have made earrings with beads, experimented with wire, and recently even made a pendant using wood scraps, ribbon, and beads.
 And of course, who hasn’t strung beads?
 But I had yet to try resin in my jewelry making; that is until now.

 Making resin jewelry isn’t rocket science, but I found seeing the process really helped.
-I watched this free mixed-media jewelry techniques video featuring Kristal Wick and I was glad I did.
+I watched this free mixed-media jewelry techniques featuring Kristal Wick and I was glad I did.
 One of the tricks I learned was how to cover bubbles.
 The three small silver pieces cover the worst of the bubbles on my piece and, I think, add a little pizzazz.

 Resin jewelry can be as simple or complicated as you choose to make it.
 You can use resin jewelry molds and create transparent beauties, or you can use bezels and contain the resin within a store-bought shape or a bezel fashioned from another item you choose, as long as it can hold some resin.